 “Pre-existing structure” means a structure that was legally constructed prior to the adoption of this ordinance.
 For the purposes of this title, a pre-existing structure is a nonconforming structure and shall be regulated in the same manner as nonconforming structures.

 “Pre-existing use” means a use that validly existed prior to the adoption of this ordinance and has not been abandoned for more than one year.
+For the purposes of this title, a pre-existing use is a nonconforming use and shall be regulated in the same manner as nonconforming uses.

+"Preliminary approval" means an approval, with or without recommended alterations, given to a preliminary plat by the planning commission and provides the necessary authority to proceed with the preparation and presentation of the final plat.

+"Preliminary plat" means a map or plan of a proposed land division or subdivision.
+A drawing which shows the perimeter boundary, topography, lot layout arrangement, street layout, and other features of a proposed subdivision, as specified for a Preliminary Plat in the Ordinance.

-For the purposes of this title, a pre-existing use is a nonconforming use and shall be regulated in the same manner as nonconforming uses."Private educational institutions having an academic curriculum similar to that ordinarily given in public schools" means private training schools and other private schools which are instructional in nature, including laboratory and shop instruction with the use of demonstration vehicles, products, or models incidental to such instruction, but not including the repair, maintenance or manufacture of vehicles, goods or merchandise, not providing direct services other than instruction to the general public.
+"Private educational institutions having an academic curriculum similar to that ordinarily given in public schools" means private training schools and other private schools which are instructional in nature, including laboratory and shop instruction with the use of demonstration vehicles, products, or models incidental to such instruction, but not including the repair, maintenance or manufacture of vehicles, goods or merchandise, not providing direct services other than instruction to the general public.

 "Private nonprofit locker club" means a social club, recreational, athletic, or kindred association incorporated under the provisions of the Utah Nonprofit Corporation and Cooperation Act, which maintains or intends to maintain premises upon which liquor is or will be stored, consumed, or sold.